doug-moen/openscad2/README.md

 To do this, we'll focus on improving OpenSCAD's abstraction mechanisms.
 In a programming language, abstraction mechanisms are the mechanisms used to define new things in terms of existing things.

 ## RFC documents
-The design documentation is structured as a collection of RFCs, each with its own comment thread.
+The design documentation is structured as a collection of RFCs.
+To comment on an RFC, click on [Issues](//github.com/doug-moen/openscad2/issues) and either create a new issue with the same name as the RFC, or find the existing issue.
 * [First Class Values](rfc/First_Class_Values.md)